The Teaching, Learning, and Technology Roundtable awards faculty grants to use technology for Innovative Learning & Teaching

 - Previews of new tools and technology before they’re rolled out

 - Special invitations to off-campus events usually reserved for OIT Student Ambassadors

 We encourage students from all majors and backgrounds to apply.
 You don’t have to be a computer whiz to sit on the advisory group.
 In fact, we’re looking for a diverse mix of perspectives.

-Applications for the Student Advisory Group will reopen in the Fall 2020 semester.
+Applications for the Student Advisory Group are open for the Fall 2021 semester.